buymeagoat/Selenite/docs/application_documentation/DEPLOYMENT.md

 - `CORS_ORIGINS=https://yourdomain.com`
 - Storage paths to absolute paths (e.g., `/var/lib/selenite/media`)

 > Storage is canonicalized to a single root (`./storage` in repo clones or an absolute path you set via `MEDIA_STORAGE_PATH`/`TRANSCRIPT_STORAGE_PATH`).
-Legacy `backend/storage` is deprecated—keep media/transcripts together under one `storage` directory to avoid split data.
+Legacy `backend/storage` is deprecated; keep media/transcripts together under one `storage` directory to avoid split data.

 ### 3. Install Providers & Stage Models (manual, admin-only)
 - Activate the backend virtualenv and install only the providers you plan to expose (examples): `pip install faster-whisper`, `pip install pyannote.audio` (+ GPU runtimes if needed).
 Nothing is installed automatically.
 - Download each checkpoint manually into `backend/models/<model_set>/<model_weight>/...` (e.g., `backend/models/faster-whisper/medium-int8/`).
 Paths outside this tree are rejected.
 - After the app is running, use the Admin UI/REST API to create **model sets** (providers) and **model weights** (variants pointing at the staged paths), enable/disable them, and select the defaults for ASR and diarization.
 If the registry is empty or weights are disabled, users cannot create jobs and `/system/availability` will return empty arrays.
-- Operator validation is UI-only: after staging models, open Admin → Model Registry, click **Rescan availability**, and confirm the weights appear; then select defaults under Admin → Advanced ASR & Diarization.
-New Job should disable submit with “Contact admin to register a model” if no ASR weights are enabled.
+- Operator validation is UI-only: after staging models, open Admin -> Model Registry, click **Rescan availability**, and confirm the weights appear; then select defaults under Admin -> Advanced ASR & Diarization.
+New Job should disable submit with "Contact admin to register a model" if no ASR weights are enabled.

 ### 4. Validate Configuration